mrcoulter45/technology-examples/DaVinciResolve/README.md

 - increase height of media items in edit tab: `shift + scroll`

 ## Text Overlay
-- effects library > toolbox > titles > choose and drag a text type onto the timeline > double click the text box in the timeline to bring up the text editor tool
+- effects library > toolbox > titles > choose and drag a text type onto the timeline into a different track from the video > double click the text box in the timeline to bring up the text editor tool

+## Image Overlay
+- drag image onto track above video
+- edit how image behaves in the inspector panel in the top right corner

 ## Video Transitions
 - effects library > video transitions > drag and drop transition types to media items in timeline